'More than a restaurant': Mother's brings globally inspired menu, LGBTQ+ third space to Bay View

 "We are, as a community, under attack," Rose says.
 "And seeing a lot of these favored spaces close, meant that I felt like I needed to try and tip the scales a little bit."

-"Something I think I experienced with my transition, personally, was that because the spaces were not something that appealed to me, I distanced myself not just from the community, but my own identity," Rose says.
+"Something I think I experienced with my transition, personally, was that because the spaces were not something that appealed to me, I distanced myself not just from the community, but my own identity," she says.
 "Because there wasn't a space that I wanted to go spend a lot of time.
 Too many bright lights, music's too loud, I don't want to drink a lot.
 So, this is meant to be kind of an alternative to those spaces, for people who want something a little bit more chill, a little bit more lowkey."

-Mother's, she says, is a space where you can show up "dressed to the nines or in blue jeans and a T-shirt."
+Mother's, Rose says, is a space where you can show up "dressed to the nines or in blue jeans and a T-shirt."
 You don't have to walk in and spend a lot of money; you don't even have to come to eat.

 She says this is an easy way to give back, and something she believes will reap benefits for the community.